drewkett/notes/README.md

   - Postgres

 # Sys Admin
+## Windows
+### SSH
+For windows server 2016 (and presumably others), a microsoft build of openssh is available at [GitHub Link](https://github.com/PowerShell/Win32-OpenSSH).
+It can be installed with powershell install script found inside zip.
+SSH can be installed as a feature for windows 10 and windows server 2019 directly.

+### NFS
+NFS is available on windows server to install as a Role/Feature.
+Haven't messed around with authentication but you can set up read only access for connections from a specific ip for example

+I had an issue where I couldn't access one file with seemingly identical permissions to another from a linux client.
+The difference in the files was the file owner.
+If I set the owner of the file to administrators, it worked

+Note: The visible unix permissions in linux seem to be dynamically generated to map to the effective permissions for the file with respect to owner/group/other permssions.

 ## BTRFS
 ### COW (Copy On Write)
 Make sure to disable COW for virtual machine images. `chattr +C {file}/{dir}` to disable.
 Disabling doesn't work for existing files.
 Run `lsattr {file}/{dir}` and look for `C` to confirm that its been disabled.
 To enable on an existing file, either create a new empty file, enable it and then copy the data over it, or enable it on a folder and make a copy of the file.